Does My Recruiter Hate Me? 5 Mistakes Easily Avoided

 Of course, this doesn’t mean the recruiter isn’t vested in your successful job search.
 As a quality candidate, you play a vital role in the placement process.
 Without you, recruiters would not be able to successfully fill job orders from clients.

 Given this knowledge, you might appreciate the complexity of a recruiter’s job.
-Recruiters invest a wealth of time connecting with potential candidates—searching their talent pool for professionals who possess the right combination of skills, experience and cultural fit.
-Then, once a group of qualified candidates are identified, they spend time collaborating with you and the employer to arrange interviews—managing both sides of the recruitment process to ensure both parties are happy with the final result.
+Recruiters invest a wealth of time connecting with potential candidates—searching their talent pool for professionals who possess the right combination of skills, experience, and cultural fit.
+Then, once a group of qualified candidates is identified, they spend time collaborating with you and the employer to arrange interviews—managing both sides of the recruitment process to ensure both parties are happy with the final result.

 If recruiters had a rallying cry, it would be the wise words of Jerry Maguire: “Help me, help you!”

 - Don’t stalk the recruiter.
 Recruiters know you are eager to land a job and they are just as eager to help you.
 Despite your enthusiasm, you must respect the process.
-Once a recruiter has ascertained your needs, expectations and ideal role, they get to work trying to identify an opportunity that fits.
+Once a recruiter has ascertained your needs, expectations, and ideal role, they get to work trying to identify an opportunity that fits.
 If you’re a potential fit, you’ll receive a call—promise.
 There is no need to email or call to check in multiple times a day or week.